rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 * Body parameters for obtaining your initial access token
 * `grant_type`.
 Required to be  `client_credentials`
 * scope. `grant_type` is client_credentials, set this to your assigned scope.
 Check within Sandbox environment for OHIPLAB in your Partner Developer Portal

+### 1b get Business Date

+Since your hotel may not be on today's date we need to get the business date for your hotel and set it in the environment variables.

+### 1c get Hotel

+The currency is required for later examples, so we need to run getHotel to obtain the currency for your hotel and set it in the environment variable.

 ## 2 Create Guest Profile